-A helpful guide to understanding the basics of super for employees.
+A helpful guide to understanding the basics of super.

 Superannuation, commonly known as ‘super’, is money set aside while you’re working so you’ll have money for retirement.
 Your money is put into a fund, where it’s invested on your behalf by a trustee, to help you earn returns and grow your savings.

 The amount of super you’ll end up with when you retire depends on a number of factors, including:

 - how much has been made in contributions

 - the type of investment option you’ve selected

 - the investment returns your money has earned, and

 - the amount you’ve paid in fees and insurance premiums